Lymphatic system: Lymph nodes

-A lymph node is an organized collection of lymphoid tissue, through which the lymph passes on its way back to the blood.
+A lymph node is an organized collection of lymphoid tissue through which the lymph passes on its way back to the blood.
 Lymph nodes are located at intervals along the lymphatic system.
-Several afferent lymph vessels bring in lymph, which percolates through the substance of the lymph node, and is then drained out by an efferent lymph vessel.
+Several afferent lymph vessels bring in lymph, which percolates through the substance of the lymph node and is then drained out by an efferent lymph vessel.
 Of the nearly 800 lymph nodes in the human body, about 300 are located in the head and neck.
 Many are grouped in clusters in different regions, as in the underarm and abdominal areas.
-Lymph node clusters are commonly found at the proximal ends of limbs (groin, armpits) and in the neck, where lymph is collected from regions of the body likely to sustain pathogen contamination from injuries.
-Lymph nodes are particularly numerous in the mediastinum in the chest, neck, pelvis, axilla, inguinal region, and in association with the blood vessels of the intestines.
+Lymph node clusters are commonly found at the proximal ends of limbs (e.g., groin or armpits) and in the neck, where lymph is collected from body regions likely to sustain pathogen contamination from injuries.
+Lymph nodes are particularly numerous in the mediastinum in the chest, neck, pelvis, axilla, groin (or inguinal region), and in association with the blood vessels of the intestines.

 The substance of a lymph node consists of lymphoid follicles in an outer portion called the cortex.
 The inner portion of the node is called the medulla, which is surrounded by the cortex on all sides except for a portion known as the hilum.
 The hilum presents as a depression on the surface of the lymph node, causing the otherwise spherical lymph node to be bean-shaped or ovoid.
 The efferent lymph vessel directly emerges from the lymph node at the hilum.
 The arteries and veins supplying the lymph node with blood enter and exit through the hilum.
 The region of the lymph node called the paracortex immediately surrounds the medulla.
-Unlike the cortex, which has mostly immature T cells, or thymocytes, the paracortex has a mixture of immature and mature T cells.
+Unlike the cortex, which has primarily immature T cells (or thymocytes), the paracortex has a mixture of immature and mature T cells.
 Lymphocytes enter the lymph nodes through specialised high endothelial venules found in the paracortex.

 A lymph follicle is a dense collection of lymphocytes, the number, size, and configuration of which change in accordance with the functional state of the lymph node.
 For example, the follicles expand significantly when encountering a foreign antigen.
-The selection of B cells, or B lymphocytes, occurs in the germinal centre of the lymph nodes.
+The selection of B cells (also known as B lymphocytes) occurs in the germinal centre of the lymph nodes.

 Secondary lymphoid tissue provides the environment for the foreign or altered native molecules (antigens) to interact with the lymphocytes.
 It is exemplified by the lymph nodes, and the lymphoid follicles in tonsils, Peyer's patches, spleen, adenoids, skin, etc. that are associated with the mucosa-associated lymphoid tissue (MALT).

-In the gastrointestinal wall, the appendix has mucosa resembling that of the colon, but here it is heavily infiltrated with lymphocytes.
+In the gastrointestinal wall, the appendix has mucosa resembling that of the colon, but it is heavily infiltrated with lymphocytes here.